 8.15pm – 9.00pm

 If a pupil is up to date with their work and with their houseparent’s permission they may choose to go to an activity.
-A list of the activities on offer can be found in the ECA booklet, given to pupils at the beginning of term.
+A list of the activities on offer can be found on SOCS, which is the system used for all co-curricular activities.

-The houseparent or one of the resident teachers will be on duty from 9.00pm and put the pupils to bed.
+The houseparent, deputy houseparent or resident teacher will be on duty from 9.00pm and put the pupils to bed.
 Pupils in C and above are allowed out of house after prep.
 Again, the café is a popular option at this time but each year group has a social space in main school which pupils may choose to visit.
 Pupils have staggered times for being back in house, in bed and for lights out.
 All pupils must be in house between 10.20pm and 7.00am.